oluwafisayomi-balogun/DataFest-Africa/README.md

-# DataFest-Africa
-Twitter Analysis of the DataFest Africa Event
+# DataFest Africa
+In this project, I scraped tweets related to DataFest Africa 2022 and analyzed them.
+You can read more about this project on my [Medium article]()